Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Pyria slams her fist onto the table in frustration.
 She stops herself momentarily.
 {: style="text-align: justify;"}

-&nbsp;&nbsp;&nbsp;&nbsp;Breathe.
+&nbsp;&nbsp;&nbsp;&nbsp;*Breathe*.
 She breathes, calmly.
 Inhale.
 Exhale.
 Repeat.
 Restarting her search, she deliberately removes the contents of the drawers, and steadily sifts through one pile, placing each item into a separate pile as she notes its not-envelopeness.
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;It takes less than a minute for her to find what she’s searching for.
 Victorious (and relieved), she replaces the drawer contents and twists her body to return front face at her desk, now with all the major elements in tow required for sending a letter (minus the stamp, but as we’ll see, Pyria has a workaround).